 Good pinch of salt and cracked black pepper

-Place the flour & red pepper flakes into a bowl, slowly add the water and oat milk, whisking to form a lump free batter of pourable consistency.
+Place the flour and red pepper flakes into a bowl, slowly add the water and oat milk, whisking to form a lump-free batter of pourable consistency.

-Bake for 25 mins until golden brown, then remove from the oven, reduce oven temperature to 200c.
+Bake for 25 minutes until golden brown, then remove from the oven, reduce oven temperature to 200°C.

 Carefully dip the cooked cauliflower florets into the Korean sauce, shake to remove any excess sauce and arrange onto the lined baking trays without touching each other.

-Bake in oven at 200c for 10 mins.
-Whilst the cauliflower is cooking, make the miso mayonnaise, mixing together the mayo, white miso paste & lemon juice.
+Bake in oven at 200°C for 10 minutes.
+While the cauliflower is cooking, make the miso mayonnaise, mixing together the mayo, white miso paste and lemon juice.

-Remove from the oven, allow to cool, then place into a serving bowl, sprinkle over the finely sliced spring onions, toasted sesames seeds and serve with the miso mayo.
+Remove from the oven, allow to cool, then place into a serving bowl.
+Sprinkle over the finely sliced spring onions, toasted sesame seeds and serve with the miso mayo.